philipturner/molecular-renderer/Documentation/other-documentation.md

 // be needed to make professional YouTube videos from rendered animations.
 ```

-Perhaps it would be more appropriate to exit the `application.run()` paradigm entirely for offline rendering. `Display` and `Clock` are inappropriate because there is no notion of "frames per second", no need to accurately track wall time for real-time animations.
+Perhaps it would be more appropriate to exit the `application.run()` paradigm entirely for offline rendering. `Display` and `Clock` are inappropriate because there is no interaction with DXGI/CVDisplayLink, notion of "frames per second", or need to accurately track wall time for real-time animations.
 However, the backend code can be applied to offline rendering with little effort.
 It is mostly a frontend (API) design problem.

 </details>